 If a subject person was previously registered in CASPAR, should the subject person register again or can the previous credentials be used?
-Subject persons do not need to register again and can use the same credentials I am a sole practitioner / MLRO of an entity which carries out relevant activity and commenced its operations in 2020.
-How shall we proceed with registration and completion of REQ?
-The Sole Practitioner / MLRO should register on CASPAR and create a Subject Person.
+Subject persons do not need to register again and can use the same credentials I am the MLRO of an entity that obtained its licensed in 2020.
+What should we do now?
+Once the appointment of the MLROs is duly approved by the relevant supervisory authority, where applicable, the appointment and any subsequent changes thereto must be notified to the FIAU through CASPAR.
+The MLRO should register on CASPAR and create a Subject Person.
 Guidance on the registration process is available on the FIAU website.
 The first REQ in this case will be due in 2021 and will cover the period 1st January 2020 to 31st December 2020.
 We are a partnership / firm which is not registered as a company / legal entity.
 All professionals are personally employed by the main partner who is acting as a sole practitioner.
 Shall we register the user on CASPAR Reference should be made to FIAU's interpretative note on the obligations of professionals and professional firms which highlights the difference between the two.
-In terms of Regulation 5(8) of the Prevention of Money Laundering and Funding of Terrorism Regulations (PMLFTR), professionals who carry out any of the activities listed under paragraphs (a) or (c) of the definition of 'relevant activity' in Regulation 2 of the PMLFTR as employees of a professional firm are not themselves considered Subject Persons. as a Legal Person or as a Sole Practitioner?
-A civil partnership or other form of partnership, association or similar arrangement between two or more professionals who decide to jointly conduct their profession, provided that this is constituted in writing, constitutes a 'professional firm', even if not endowed with legal personality.
+In terms of Regulation 5(8) of the Prevention of Money Laundering and Funding of Terrorism Regulations (PMLFTR), professionals who carry out any of the activities listed under paragraphs (a) or (c) of the definition of 'relevant activity' in Regulation 2 of the PMLFTR as employees of a professional firm are not themselves considered Subject Persons. - A civil partnership or other form of partnership, association or similar arrangement between two or more professionals who decide to jointly conduct their profession, provided that this is constituted in writing, constitutes a 'professional firm', even if not endowed with legal personality.
 Therefore any professional who is a partner, associate, or who is employed by a professional firm shall not be personally considered as a Subject Person (when that professional exercises any of the activities mentioned above for or on behalf of that professional firm or as part of that firm).
 In these instances the Partnership / Firm is required to complete the REQ.
 On the other hand, if that professional exercises any relevant activity defined under paragraphs (a) or (c) of the definition of 'relevant activity' in Regulation 2 of the PMLFTR in their personal capacity, then that same professional is personally considered to be a Subject Person in terms of the PMLFTR - irrespective of whether or not the professional is employed by or provides professional services as part of a professional firm.
 In these circumstances, each individual professional would have to complete the REQ.
 Furthermore, any professionals who share an office but provide their services independently from each other do not fall within the definition of a 'professional firm'.
 If there was a change in MLRO in 2020, is it correct to assume that the current MLRO has to submit the REQ for 2019?
 Yes, the current MLRO has to submit the REQ.